September 24, 2025

 Here’s the truth no one tells you: how hard the MCAT is really depends on you.

 If you’re coming from a strong science background, sure, you’ll probably move faster through the content.
-But if you haven’t touched a physics equation since high school, the MCAT will seem a lot harder.
+If you’re a naturally strong test-taker, the MCAT will also seem more manageable.
+But if you haven’t done certain sciences like physics since high school or you find it hard to manage your nerves during tests, the MCAT will feel far more difficult.

 Traditional students with structure and support have a different path than non-traditional students, balancing adult responsibilities on top of studying.